bionetslab/digest-py/README.md

 - **file_type**: Type of the plots image files.
 ## Example runs
 Check out the [tutorial](https://github.com/bionetslab/digest-tutorial) to see examples of usage in a script.
+Keep in mind, this tutorial supports the full [biodigest](https://pypi.org/project/biodigest/) version and therefor also shows the subnetwork mode.